5 Exciting Tips for a Simple Christmas Focused on Christ

 • Keep Christmas Christ-Centered

-The first thing we did to simplify Christmas was to always keep a Christ-centered Christmas and focus on the true meaning of the holidays; regardless of our circumstances or how old our children are.
+The first thing we did to simplify Christmas was keep it Christ-centered and focus on the true meaning of the holidays; regardless of our circumstances or the age of our children.

 We celebrate Christmas to honor the birth of Jesus.
 Period.
 Without the birth of Christ, Christmas would not exist.